sapphire-bt/MMSprite/readme.md

 Certain sprite files ostensibly have no colour palette. `timer.spr`, for example, has a palette value of 0.
 Currently the plugin will generate a greyscale palette when encountering such values.

-Inspecting the file in a hex editor, there does seem to be a palette, however in the case of `timer.spr` the total number of pixels appears to be 384 instead of the usual 768 (3 RGB pixels × 16 × 16).
+Inspecting the file in a hex editor, there does seem to be a palette; however, in the case of `timer.spr`, the total number of pixels appears to be 384 instead of the usual 768 (3 RGB pixels × 16 × 16).

 Extracting such palettes is yet to be implemented.